 Posture is an important ingredient of a strong and beautiful kamae – which, in turn, is a prerequisite for beautiful kendo [Kenshi247_Kamae].
-A good posture can help a person look (and feel) taller, stronger and more confident.
+Indeed, Miyamoto Musashi and Noma Hisashi address posture, respectively, in the section “Stance in Strategy” in The Book of Five Rings [Musashi, p.
+14] and in Section 6 “Shisei” in [Hisashi, p.14].
+In addition, a good posture can help a person look (and feel) taller, stronger and more confident.
 It can also reduce tension in the neck, shoulder and back area [BackMD] [Clark].

-To drill that into new students with hunched shoulders or a head projected forward, you have probably witnessed a sensei instructing them to stand straight in kamae.
-Indeed, the same instruction can apply to higher level kodansha.
+To drill this concept into new students with hunched shoulders or a head projected forward, you have probably witnessed a sensei instructing them to stand straight in kamae.
+Indeed, the same instruction can apply to those at higher levels.
 In an instructional video for 4th and 5th Dan shinsa candidates, the sensei’s call out certain candidates to correct their posture in the upper torso and area around the head and neck [DVD08].
-Examples of common postural problems are shown in this image [BodiEmpowerment].
+Examples of common postural problems are shown in this image [MusclePainSolutions] and in the first minute of this video [CalisthenicMovement].

-I present a quick way to check your posture and some tips to improve it if necessary.
+I present a quick way to check your posture, from a structural perspective, and a list of tips to improve it if necessary.
 Please see the disclaimer below.*

 Wishing you a good posture and strong kamae!